serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

         productTableName: products
 ```

-Here we're adding our `createProcuct` component which is of `type` `aws-lambda`.
+Here, we're adding our `createProcuct` component which is of `type` `aws-lambda`.

-We define the functions configuration with the help of the components `inputs`.
-Note that we're e.g. specifing the path to our functions code with the help of the `root` property and the functions environment variables via `env`.
+We've defined the function's configuration with the help of the components `inputs`.
+Note that we're specifing the path to our function's code with the help of the `root` property and the environment variables via `env`.

 #### `getProduct` and `listProducts`

-Let's add the functionality to fetch a single product (`getProduct`) as well as all products (`listProducts`) from the database.
+Let's add the functionality to fetch a single product (`getProduct`), as well as all products (`listProducts`), from the database.

-Add the following JavaScript code to the `products.js` file.
+Add the following JavaScript code to the `products.js` file:

 ```js
 // ... snip